 Highlight: Alnwick Castle and Gardens

 Alnwick Castle is in Northumberland in the north of England, and it currently serves as the seat of the 12th Duke of Northumberland.
 It was founded in the 11th century and has served as the seat of Northumberland nobility for hundreds of years.
-It’s actually still inhabited today.
+It’s actually still inhabited by English nobility today.
 However, a main reason people visit is because it’s the location where the first two Harry Potter movies were filmed.
 The exterior was used as the grounds of Hogwarts.
 That was the real draw for me and my family to take a trip from Edinburgh and see it.

 You can buy a ticket to the castle, the gardens, or a combined ticket.
 Keep in mind that each deserves a good hour or two.
-At the castle, the main attraction is the State Rooms, which are very gorgeous.
-They remind me very much of the Newport Mansions in Rhode Island, very lavish in decorating.
+At the castle, the main attraction inside is the State Rooms, which are very gorgeous.
+They remind me very much of the Newport Mansions in Rhode Island, very lavish in decorating with a romantic style.
 What stands out the most is that people still live there, so you’re not seeing State Rooms of the past, but State Rooms that are used in modern day.
 Also you can see some photographs of the current Duke’s family, a TV, some modern furniture, etc., which is quite a unique feature.
 Entrance to the State Rooms is included in your admission so you may as well look inside as it’s a self-guided visit.

 The exterior of the castle is incredibly gorgeous, and there’s some other things to do around the castle besides visit the inside.
 The castle has daily themed tours at different times of day, such as a movie tour where you can learn about the exact filming locations of the Harry Potter films.
 They also have an “Artisans Courtyard,” which is primarily designed for children.
 However they do have some crafts that are acceptable for adults.
 They also have a ride called the “Dragon Quest” (or something to that effect).
 In the courtyard alone, there’s a lot for younger guests to do, including the crafts and dress-up.
 It’s a nice way to keep kids preoccupied, if you have them.
 This definitely jumps up high on the “castles for family visits” list.

 The castle also has “broomstick lessons,” mimicking the broomstick lessons that were filmed there for the first Harry Potter movie.
+(Say UP!)
 What I did, and thought was quite fun, was archery.
 You get about 5-8 shots (depending on which mentor you get) and the mentors teach you how to shoot a bow and arrow.
-Though the line takes a while to get through, it’s because each person is given adequate time to learn how to properly stand and shoot.
+Though the line takes a while to get through, it’s because each person is given adequate time to learn how to properly armor up, stand and shoot.
 I found the experience to be really cool and now I kind of want to buy a bow and arrow.
 (Also, I hit the bullseye!)

 Next door is the garden, which is actually very large.
 It’s not a part of the original castle as it was first used as a garden in 1750.
 The garden you see today was sponsored by Jane Percy, Duchess of Northumberland in 1997, so it’s very new.
-They have a lot of different areas of plants to see, so it’s not your typical castle garden.
+They have a lot of different areas of plants to see, so you should allow adequate time to explore the grounds.
 The prominent feature of the garden is the cascading fountain.
 However, I found their rose garden to be absolutely stunning (I went in July and the roses were in bloom).
 It was so gorgeous, especially up against the old stone walls.
 The gardens are also known for their Poison Garden, which I’ve seen coined as the “most dangerous garden in Britain.”
 You might actually recognise the sign as it’s rather well known.
-You can only get in with a tour guide and everything there is poisonous to some degree; a lot of it is deadly.
+You can only get in with a tour guide as everything there is poisonous to some degree; a lot of it is deadly.
 The guide will tell you highlights of their collection and of course is also available to take questions about anything you see inside.
 You can learn a lot about poisons and even see a real Mandrake root!
 Another way to get into the Harry Potter spirit.

 Alnwick is a town so there’s a bit to do there, like shop and eat.
 However it’s not huge.
 What I found most attractive about the area is the landscape.
 There’s lots of farmland and it’s absolutely gorgeous to drive through.
 I’ve loved driving through northern England every time I have.